 Dedicated University Centre - there is an area of the Learning Centre dedicated to higher education students.
 This can be used as a study or social area, with computers, work stations, sofas and a kitchen area for the use of higher education students only.

-We have strong industry links and our strategic engagement with employers, who actively contribute to curriculum development, enhances future employability.
+We have strong industry links and our strategic engagement with employers, who actively contribute to curriculum development, enhancing future employability.
 With lower fees than most universities, you will gain your qualification with less debt.

 Full-time study not possible?
 Student Finance England are offering tuition and maintenance loans for part-time students, meaning you can study one of our courses part-time and still get a student loan to help with your costs.

 As a mature student you may benefit from some career advice and guidance.
-Prior to applying to a course we can provide you with e-guidance, and once studying you will have access to careers consultant appointments, CV help, mock interviews and assessments, online employability resources and advice and guidance for applying for further study.
+Prior to applying to a course we can provide you with e-guidance, and once studying you will have access to careers advisor appointments, CV help, mock interviews and assessments, online employability resources and advice and guidance for applying for further study.